 Feeling overwhelmed + nervous (majority of the time).
 Shaky hands.
 Panic attacks.
 Butterflies.
 Scared to go to sleep (had a series of nightmares that led to my insomnia).
 Hot flushes.
 Light headedness.
 Feeling nauseous.

-…obviously they weren’t all happening at the same time.
-Gosh, that’d be horrendous wouldn’t it?!
+(…obviously they weren’t all happening at the same time.
+Umm, talk about horrendous if they were!).

 What I did (still do + will continue to do):